cloudfoundry/app-runtime-interfaces-infrastructure/docs/disaster_recovery.md

 ## DR scenario tested

-* deleted entire deployment including 'concourse' namespace
+deleted the entire deployment including 'concourse' namespace
 * deleted all databases and database users with db recovered from backup
 * GKE cluster destroyed